Fairs in Pristina: EXPOKOS-Construction, Technology, Energetic and Furniture Fair

 In 2013, over 338 exhibitors and 25150 visitors took part to inform themselves on innovations and trends in their business.
-There were also participants from 14 countries., national pavilions from Greece, Italy, Croatia, Czech Republic and exhibitors from the field of construction, technology, energetic, furniture, real estate.
-The event is in charge of EXPOKOS and is organized by CEO - Congress & Event Organization.
+There were also participants from 14 countries, national pavilions from Greece, Italy, Croatia, Czech Republic and exhibitors from the field of construction, technology, energetic, furniture, real estate.
+The event is in charge of EXPOKOS and is organized by CEO (Congress & Event Organization).

 Education Fair, Career and Competence

 The Education Fair is held annually since 2004, at the venue "Pallati i Rinise" during 28-30 of May.
-Included are public and non public universities, vocational and professional education institutes, e-learning and distance learning specialists, education publishers and media education, NGOs, international education councils, career training courses providers, IT training providers, local and international schools, insurance companies, banks.
+Included are public and non public universities, vocational and professional education institutes, e-learning and distance learning specialists, education publishers and media education, NGOs, international education councils, career training courses providers, IT training providers, local and international schools, insurance companies, and banks.

 The Education Fair is the only event of its kind, where all educational institutions participate, starting from the pre-school education up to the post-university.
-It is supported by CEO - Congress & Event Organization.
+It is supported by CEO (Congress & Event Organization).
 The fair is open to public.